fawadeqbal/chat_flutter_app/README.md

 - **Web & Mobile**: Fully cross-platform experience optimized for Chrome and Android.
 - **Push Notifications**: Integrated local notifications to never miss a message.

+## 🏗 System Explanation

+### Architecture Overview
+PingCrood follows a decoupled, event-driven architecture designed for high availability and low latency:
+- **Event-Driven Messaging**: Core chat logic relies on a custom implementation of **Socket.io**.
+When a message is sent, the backend performs a transactional Prisma write and simultaneously broadcasts events to the sender's and receiver's active socket threads.
+- **Presence Engine**: User status (Online/Offline/Typing) is managed via a dedicated Redis-backed presence layer within NestJS, ensuring that even under high load, status updates remain near-instantaneous.
+- **Relational Integrity**: PostgreSQL ensures absolute data consistency for friend relationships, room memberships, and message history, while Prisma provides a type-safe interface for all database operations.

+### Data Flow
+1. **Connection**: Client establishes a secure WebSocket connection using JWT handshaking.
+2. **Notification**: Incoming messages trigger both a WebSocket event (if the app is interactive) and a Local Notification (if the app is backgrounded).
+3. **Synchronization**: The **Provider** pattern in Flutter ensures that any state change (new message, reaction, presence update) is immediately reflected across all relevant UI components without full-page reloads.

 ## 🛠 Technical Stack

 ### Frontend (Flutter)